How to Succeed While Working as a Temp for an Agency

 Was I professional?

-Self-reflection after an interview rejection wouldn’t be complete without evaluating your professionalism.
+Self-reflection after an interview rejection wouldn’t be complete without evaluating your professionalism when rejected after an interview.
 Think deeply about this question, as professionalism applies to several factors.
 This includes being punctual, dressing appropriately, maintaining good eye contact and keeping your phone off and out of sight.
-For virtual interviews, you also need a stable internet connection, an appropriate video background and a distraction free environment.
-Learning how to deal with job rejection isn’t easy, but it’s beneficial to challenge yourself to do better in the future.
+For virtual interviews, you also need a stable internet connection, an appropriate video background and a distraction-free environment.
+Learning how to deal with job rejection isn’t easy when you didn’t get the job, but it’s beneficial to challenge yourself to do better in the future.

 Did I comment negatively about a previous employer when explaining leaving or the desire to leave a job?

 Regardless of why you are looking for a new job, you must never comment negatively about a prior employer during a job interview.
 It doesn’t matter if you had the world’s worst boss in your last role.
-Your current interviewer doesn’t know the whole story, and hearing a candidate bad mouth their former company, team or manager raises red flags.
-If you’re guilty of this, the best course of action is to find a new reason to give your interviewer for why you’re seeking a new job.
-Otherwise, your interviewer may see you as disloyal or worry that you might struggle to work well with others on the team.
+Your current interviewer doesn’t know the whole story, and hearing a candidate badmouth their former company, team or manager raises red flags– putting you at higher risk of receiving a job rejection.
+If you’re guilty of this, it could be the reason you didn’t get the job.
+The best course of action is to find a new reason to give for why you’re seeking a new job.
+Otherwise, you may be seen as disloyal or worry that you might struggle to work well with others on the team.

 Don’t dwell on the rejection

-Taking the time for self-reflection after an interview rejection enables you to turn your rejection into a learning experience.
+Taking the time for self-reflection after being rejected from a job enables you to turn your rejection into a learning experience.
 Not all people are the right fit for all roles.
 When figuring out how to deal with job rejection, it’s best to learn what you can improve on and move forward confidently.
-Don’t dwell on job rejection without taking the time to ask yourself these questions.
-The job market is highly competitive– don’t let a few rejections disrupt faith in yourself.
+Don’t dwell on a rejection after an interview without taking the time to ask yourself these questions.
+The job market is highly competitive– don’t let a rejection disrupt faith in yourself.

 If you are still looking for a job, consider partnering with a staffing agency.
 Whitman Associates proudly offers expert guidance, insights, and full service to talented job seekers like you in the D.C. area.
 We take the time to understand our candidates’ needs, ensuring high-quality matches.
 Instead of navigating how to deal with job rejection alone, email your resume to resumes@whitmanjobs.com.